polkadot-developers/substrate-developer-hub.github.io/docs/tutorials/tcr/introduction.md

 While the guide covers some of the TCR concepts in brief, if interested, you can [get a primer on TCRs](https://www.gautamdhameja.com/token-curated-registries-explain-eli5-a5d4cce0ddbe/).
 The full [TCR 1.0 paper](https://medium.com/@ilovebagels/token-curated-registries-1-0-61a232f8dac7) is also available.

+The code for the sample TCR runtime covered in this guide is available in the [Substrate-TCR GitHub repository](https://github.com/substrate-developer-hub/substrate-tcr/).

 The guide is divided into the following five parts.

 * **PART 1:** [Building the TCR Substrate runtime](building-the-substrate-tcr-runtime.md)